MaxGyver83/homepage/README.md

 * `Title`: Used as HTML title, [Open Graph protocol](https://ogp.me/) title and `H1` header.
 The OG title is restricted to 35 characters.
 * `Description`: Used as HTML metadata and Open Graph description.
 The latter is restricted to 65 characters.
 * `Date`: Date of creation, inserted as first paragraph (depending on the template).
 If missing, current (conversion) date is used.
-* `Update`: Date of last modification, inserted next to the date of creation (dependiong on the template).
+* `Update`: Date of last modification, inserted next to the date of creation (depending on the template).
 Optional.

-Since the default template uses `H1` header for the article title, I use only `H2` to `H6` in my Markdown files.
+Since the default template uses the `H1` header for the article title, I use only `H2` to `H6` in my Markdown files.

 ## Custom tag attributes